microsoft/ClaimQR/README.md

 ### Claim QR holding

 A CQR is a bearer token, meaning there is no private key associated with the credential.
-It can be printed and stored physically, or stored digitally.
+It can be printed and stored physically (e.g., on paper) or digitally (e.g., on a phone).

 ### Claim QR presentation